Operation Karton: Battle

 UNITA attacked on 1 August with between 3000 and 6000 soldiers with the SADF team assisting the next day with artillery observation.
 The FAPLA troops in Cangamba called for reinforcements which were assembled in Huambo, Menongue and Lubango but would take a week to cross UNITA territory to reach the garrison.
 The FAPLA garrison was bombarded by UNITA artillery for three days before attempting frontal assaults which incurred high casualties.
 UNITA then resorted to digging trenches driving them closer to the Angolan positions.
 The UNITA artillery attack continued and by the 7 August the FAPLA and Cuban troops were short of ammunition and water.
 By this time the UNITA troops were being subjected to FAPLA/Cuban air attacks and took casualties.
 On the 10 August, the FAPLA relief columns arrived covered by a FAPLA/Cuban air strike on UNITA positions.
 The Cuban troop were said to be airlifted out while garrison and relief columns had to fight their way out.
 Two days after the relief columns arrived, the South African Air Force (SAAF) was called in on 12 August to assist UNITA.
-Canberra bombers and Impala aircraft were used to flatten the town and by 14 August the battle was over.
+Canberra bombers and Impala aircraft conducted extensive airstrikes against Cangamba.
+By 14 August the battle was over.